chrisglein/chrisglein.github.io/rum-runner/README.md

 <tr><th colspan="2">Example</th></tr>
 <tr>
 <td width="250px"><img class="card" src="rulebook/hazard.png" width="250px" height="150px"/></td>
-<td>This hazard may be overcome by either discarding 2 cards or by trashing a crew 🪝 (from the raiding party).
+<td style="vertical-align: middle;">This hazard may be overcome by either discarding 2 cards or by trashing a crew 🪝 (from the raiding party).
 If either cost can be paid, the raid continues (assuming there are crewed ships remaining in the raid).
 Otherwise, the raid is stopped and is unsuccessful.</td>
 </tr>
 </table>